gabr1e11/so-simple-theme/en/_posts/2015-09-03-compiling-a-crosscompiler.md

 emulator I decided that it would be a feasible and achievable sub-project to just write the main processor emulator.

-To do so not only I need to write the emulating code itself but, most important, I need exectuables to test the emulator with.
+To do so not only I need to write the emulating code itself but, most important, I need executables to test the emulator with.

-Hence the necessity to have a SH cross-compiler to compile test code and test the emulator with it.
+Hence the necessity to have an SH cross-compiler to compile test code and test the emulator with it.

 > But why don't you just download the cross-compiler??